amirhossein-github/experience-course-megademy/courses/course-1/session-4/README.md

 ```
 **feat**: Introduces a new feature.<br>
 **fix**: Fix a bug or make a change.<br>
-**BREAKING CHABGE**: Making a change that causes another part of the program to not work properly.
+**BREAKING CHANGE**: Making a change that causes another part of the program to not work properly.
 Changes that cause damage.<br>

 > [!IMPORTANT]
 > Commits should be written so well that changes can be noticed without reading the code.